West Virginia Law Review

 Some judicial-activist proponents might argue that these

-ambiguities can be left to
+ambiguities can be left to the courts to decipher.

-witness will hesitate to
+Unfortunately, however, because a witness will hesitate to

-admit he lied if he is unclear of the recantation defense's
+admit he lied if he is unclear of the recantation

-availability, he will likely
+defense's availability, he will likely elect not to

-resulted and will result in a
+and will result in a

 barrier to case-law development to correct this ambiguity.

-Empirical evidence of this
+Empirical evidence of this judicial inertia can be seen in

-case has commented
+New York, where no published case has commented

 on the vague terms of New York's retraction statute in the

-statute has been in existence.
-Presumably, potential
+thirty years that the statute has been in existence.

-recanters in New York do not
+Presumably, potential recanters in New York do not

-know whether their recantation was in the same "proceeding"
+know whether their recantation was in the same

-or whether it harmed
+"proceeding" or whether it harmed the party or proceeding,

-the party or proceeding, both of which are necessary to
+both of which are necessary to invoke the retraction

 defense in New York.
 [FN142] In summary, case law defining

-recanters will be hesitant to
+develop as potential recanters will be hesitant to

 use the defense and take their chances in the appeals

 process.
-Therefore, it is
+Therefore, it is imperative that lawmakers

-statutes to define all terms
+overhaul today's recantation statutes to define all terms

 within the language of their respective recantation